tedtalksbits/react-blog/README.md

 # React Blog!

-## This is blog app that was built using :
+## This is a blog app that was built using :

 ### Front end
 - React (CRA)